 proper bagel– An upscale version of the corner deli, get your kettle boiled bagels and bialys topped with different flavors of cream cheese or lox.
 Pair with a cup of Barista Parlor coffee.

-Biscuit Love Gulch– Popular with the Instagram crowd, there are multiple locations of the breakfast joint.
+Biscuit Love– Popular with the Instagram crowd, there are multiple locations of the breakfast joint.
 Choose from traditional Southern biscuits or others with offbeat toppings.

-Puckett’s Grocery & Restaurant– Originally a 1950s grocery store in nearby Franklin, Puckett’s is now a local chain known for their burgers and open for breakfast, lunch, and dinner.
+Puckett’s Grocery & Restaurant– Originally a 1950s grocery store in nearby Franklin, Puckett’s is now a local chain known for its burgers and open for breakfast, lunch, and dinner.

 Mas Tacos Por Favor– Head to East Nashville for tasty tacos and margaritas, which is popular for its patio.
 Don’t miss the fish tacos or tortilla soup.